 What exactly is a marketing strategy?
 It can be confusing, I know.
 I've heard it used to describe a whole host of things that aren't actually a marketing strategy.
-I don't want you to be confused anymore.
-In understanding what marketing strategy is, you will start to gain an understanding of why having a marketing strategy is important and why it is THE single most important thing you can do to create a rock solid marketing plan.
-I'll let you in early on why it is vital for you to have one.
-Then, you can dive into the rest of the article for examples and further clarification.
+I will amend your confusion and help you gain an understanding of why a marketing strategy is THE single most important thing you can do to create a rock-solid marketing plan.
+I'll quickly make this clear to you and then you can dive into the rest of the article for further clarification.

-Without a strategy in place, your marketing plan doesn't really have legs.
-The plan gets its strength from strategy.
+Without a strategy in place, your marketing plan doesn't really have legs to stand on.
+The marketing plan gets its strength from the strategy.
 You create marketing activities and objectives that are measurable based on the strategy you choose to pursue.

-Common descriptions given about marketing strategy include some variation of the following:
+Common descriptions of marketing strategies include some variation of the following:

 I've been working in and teaching marketing now for over 18 years.
-I have practiced and preached all forms of marketing methods, processes, strategies and plans.
+At this point, I have practiced and preached all forms of marketing methods, processes, strategies, and plans.

-I'm knowledgeable when it comes to textbook definitions of branding, marketing, promotions, and sales.
-I have also gained a tremendous amount of experience and discovered some amazing insights as I've applied, taught, tweaked, and finally created my own method for marketing.
-Through it all, I discovered something so extraordinary, it blew my mind and it humbled me.
-I've learned what marketing really is and I've learned, unequivocally, what marketing is not.
+I am well versed in the textbook definitions of branding, marketing, promotions, and sales.
+I've been fortunate to discover some amazing insights as I've applied, taught, tweaked, and finally created my own method for marketing.
+Through it all, I discovered something so extraordinarily mind-blowing and humbling.
+I've learned what marketing really is and, unequivocally, what it is not.

-I am a huge advocate for reviewing your marketing plan and tactics every few months.
-At the very least, you should review it every 6 months.
-The end of July is right around the corner which is a perfect time to closely inspect all of your marketing to determine what is working and not working with your marketing.
+I am a huge advocate for reviewing your marketing plan every few months.
+At the very least, every 6 months.
+The end of July is right around the corner, and this is a perfect time to closely inspect all of your marketing efforts to determine what is and is not working.